 In layman's terms, you set Backblaze up and it quietly copies your files without affecting your computer speed.
 You can access those files through the web or their app.
 If your computer completely dies, you can restore those files online or have a hard drive mailed to you.

 Pricing for Backblaze is a flat $50/year (or $5/month) for one computer with unlimited data.
 This is the cheapest way to get unlimited backup data for one computer, hands-down!
-If you tack a ton of photos in RAW format or have hours of home videos you’ve digitized, unlimited is the way to go.
+If you take a ton of photos in raw format or have hours of home videos you've digitized, unlimited is the way to go.

-- You can either schedule backups or have them happen automatically/continuously.
-It can definitely be “set it and forget it.”
+- You can either schedule backups or have them happen automatically and continuously.
+It can definitely be "set it and forget it."

 - The "Rapid Restore" hard drive option is available because if you have to restore all your data to a new computer, it's much faster to do it from an external hard drive than over an internet connection.
 You might not think you need that, but you never know!
 Plus, you can even get your money back for the cost of that hard drive if you return it within a month.

 - You pay per computer device, which might be more expensive if you have lots of devices that don't all need unlimited storage space.
 However, recognize that total storage space on other plans can add up really fast for multiple devices, so if one of your hard drives is full of pictures, Backblaze might still be the way to go.